-Rio 2016 Olympics has us captivated!
+It was amazing to be reminded about our Brazilian Capoeira photoshoot whilst watching the Rio 2016 Olympics, the Games has us captivated!
 Holding our breath through the gymnastics (how do they not get dizzy), discovering the gripping tension of archery for the first time and flabbergasted by the lightning reaction speeds in volleyball.
 In terms of the sport Rio’s been fantastic.
 Usain Bolt last night, electric yet again, and watching South Africa’s Wayde van Niekerk set a new 400m world record gave us the bumpy tingles.
 Yep, Rio 2016 is pretty awesome.

 Why The Time Difference With Rio Suits Us

 Both Sharon and I have always loved the opening ceremonies.
 For Rio 2016 we had a very early night, then got up at 11pm to watch the four hour spectacle live with plenty of tea and chocolate biscuits to keep us going.
 Free internet after midnight meant we could tag along on twitter with the rest of the world, admitting how few countries we actually knew but everyone agreeing Tonga made a lasting impression!